Šargan Eight: Yugoslavia

 The works were halted and were only continued in 1921, in the newly formed Kingdom of the Serbs, Croats and Slovenes.
 They officially continued on 1 March 1921.
 This is when the "eight" was designed and built, as an attractive and practical example of mastering the major attitude changes on short tracks.
 A descent of 300 m was surmounted with the tracks which curve in the shape of 8, hence the name.
 The track is 15.44 km long and due to the curvature, on some sections the train passes twice through the same points.
 The railway's 8-shape is best visible from the Krst station, though it appears as two separate railways, on two levels.
 An operational center was set, which hosted the workers.
 Three temporary cableways were constructed, for lifting the materials needed during the construction.
 Surrounding villages blossomed.
 Aside from wages received by the locals who were employed by the construction companies, the farmers were able to sell all of its products, including meat, milk or timber and money "splashed the villages".
 Some 500 people from the area were in the end fully employed on the railroad.

 The construction of the railway was to be finished in April 1924.
 However, due to the problems with the constructors, which had to be changed, the first train to Vardište passed through on 25 January 1925.
 Additional number of bridges, tunnels and supporting walls than originally planned had to be built.
 At the portal of the Vardište tunnel, which was to be a border one before the war, there is a sculpture of Serbian soldier crushing the crown of the Austria-Hungary with his foot.
 In total, there are 22 tunnels and five larger bridges on the route.
+The railroad left Užice at the elevation of 404 m, peaking at the Šargan tunnel at 808 m.
 The entire area is abundant in water, which gave name to the village Mokra Gora ("Wet Mountain").
 There are 365 known water springs along the route.
 The water is literally dripping down the tunnel walls.